Sohni Mahiwal: Tomb of Suhni

+In Sindh, Suhni's shrine is located at Shahdadpur of Sanghar District and is still visited by people as a historical site.

 Popular culture

 The story of Sohni and Mahiwal was popularized in the Punjabi qissa (long poem) Sohni Mahiwal by Fazal Shah Sayyad, who also wrote poems on Heer Ranjha, Laila Majnu and others.

 The Sohni Mahiwal love story continues to inspire numerous modern songs, including Pathanay Khan's famous song Sohni Gharay nu akhadi aj mainu yaar milaa ghadeya.
-Alam Lohar has also made many renditions of this kalaam and was one of the first singers to present the story in a song format.
+Earlier Nawab Kumhar Inayat Kotia and later Alam Lohar have also made many renditions of this kalaam and were among the first singers to present the story in a song format.
 Pakistani pop band Noori's song Dobara Phir Se is inspired by the lore of this story as well as the more recent, Paar channa de, from Coke Studio Pakistan (season 9).
 Paar channa de was earlier sung by Arif Lohar and Saleema Jawwad for 2013 movie Zinda Bhaag, based on a traditional folk song.

 Many paintings of Sohni Mahiwal continue to be created by well-known artists such as Sobha Singh.
 Folk versions of these paintings, for example in the Kangra style, are commonly found across the whole Punjab region.

-Four Hindi film versions, named Sohni Mahiwal have been made in India:
+Four Hindi films based on Sohni Mahiwal have been made in India: